openstack/nova/doc/source/admin/pci-passthrough.rst

 nova-compute service is supported in the following cases:

 * new devices are added
-* devices without allocation is removed
+* devices without allocation are removed

 Removing a device that has allocations is not supported.
 If a device having any allocation is removed then the nova-compute service will keep the device and